WeileiZeng/programming-camp/README.md

   - [Build a website in an application, no programming is needed](https://mobirise.com/)

-- Data processing/ Natrual languale processing
+- Data processing/ natrual language processing
   - Use python to download millions of data, and extract useful information.
 It all starts from a great and simple question: what do you want to know from the Internet?
   - __twitter__: From what people talk about on twitter, one can analyze a lot of interesting questions, for example
     - [What twitter tells about COIVD-19](https://github.com/thepanacealab/covid19_twitter)